ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0013_Release_And_Operations_docker-based.md

 Standard RESTful APIs are the preferred means of inter-system communications.
 These are best documented in the form of "Swagger" files that completely define the API.

 ### Sources of Design Inputs.

 Input into the MDN design and development process, including requirements, may come from these sources, but is not limited to these sources:

-### Interviews with actual and potential users: MDN conducts in person, phone, video conference and email interviews with actual and potential users.
+* Interviews with actual and potential users MDN conducts in person, phone, video conference and email interviews with actual and potential users.
 The notes from these meetings are stored in Google Drive as Google Documents.
 Users include but are not limited to: people with diabetes, their care team, parents, doctors, diabetes educators, device makers and diabetes researchers.

-### MDN Employees and Contractors**: MDN&#39;s employees, contractors and consultants may also be the source of design input.
+* MDN Employees and Contractors**: MDN&#39;s employees, contractors and consultants may also be the source of design input.

-### Observed and measured use of MDN  software: When running, MDN collects metrics and usage statistics.
+* Observed and measured use of MDN  software: When running, MDN collects metrics and usage statistics.
 These data may also be sources of design input.

-### Feedback from Alpha and Beta Users:  MDN collects feedback from Beta users as part of Software Validation activities (see section 11).
+* Feedback from Alpha and Beta Users:  MDN collects feedback from Beta users as part of Software Validation activities (see section 11).
 Results from these activities may also be used as design input.

-#### Feedback received via social media, such as Twitter, Facebook, Instagram and comments on blog posts.
+* Feedback received via social media, such as Twitter, Facebook, Instagram and comments on blog posts.

-#### Feedback from users via customer support, including emails to [support@tidepool.org](mailto:support@tidepool.org) and via our support ticketing system.
+* Feedback from users via customer support, including emails to [support@tidepool.org](mailto:support@tidepool.org) and via our support ticketing system.

-### Appropriateness of requirements to meet intended use:  It is the responsibility of the VP of Product or CEO to approve the appropriateness of product functionality that is made available via production servers.
+* Appropriateness of requirements to meet intended use:  It is the responsibility of the VP of Product or CEO to approve the appropriateness of product functionality that is made available via production servers.
 MDN developers may deploy code to non-production servers (such as &quot;staging&quot;, &quot;development&quot; or &quot;integration&quot; servers) without VP or CEO approval.

-### Mechanism for addressing incomplete, ambiguous, or conflicting requirements:  Incomplete, ambiguous or conflicting requirements will be discussed during planning meetings and via ongoing conversation.
+* Mechanism for addressing incomplete, ambiguous, or conflicting requirements:  Incomplete, ambiguous or conflicting requirements will be discussed during planning meetings and via ongoing conversation.
 It is the responsibility of the VP of Product or CEO to resolve incomplete, ambiguous or conflicting requirements for product functionality that is made available via production servers.
 The outcome of resolving these requirements issues is documented in Jira issues.

-### Review and approval:  Documentation for review and approval of all functionality is captured on Jira issues.
+*  Review and approval:  Documentation for review and approval of all functionality is captured on Jira issues.

 ## Design Output

-### Reference 21 CFR 820.30 (d):  Each manufacturer shall establish and maintain procedures for defining and documenting design output in terms that allow an adequate evaluation of conformance to design input requirements.
+* Reference 21 CFR 820.30 (d):  Each manufacturer shall establish and maintain procedures for defining and documenting design output in terms that allow an adequate evaluation of conformance to design input requirements.
 Design output procedures shall contain or make reference to acceptance criteria and shall ensure that those design outputs that are essential for the proper functioning of the device are identified.
 Design output shall be documented, reviewed, and approved before release.
 The approval, including the date and signature of the individual(s) approving the output, shall be documented.

 UML-styled Sequence Diagrams described above are used to capture design Outputs unambiguously and subject ot change control documentation.

-### Evaluation of conformance to requirements.
+* Evaluation of conformance to requirements.

-### Verification and deployment of software:  Prior to deployment to production servers, software is deployed to a staging server environment where it is tested.
+* Verification and deployment of software:  Prior to deployment to production servers, software is deployed to a staging server environment where it is tested.
 The QA department is responsible for developing and executing verification tests (see section 10) although others including volunteer testers, other employees, and the CEO may also execute tests.

-### Documentation:
+*  Documentation:

-#### All verification tests, both templates and executed tests, are documented in Google Docs and stored indefinitely in Google Drive, including a record of all changes to each file.
+* All verification tests, both templates and executed tests, are documented in Google Docs and stored indefinitely in Google Drive, including a record of all changes to each file.

-#### Deployment of software to development, staging and production server environments is documented as a Jira list for each deployment.
+* Deployment of software to development, staging and production server environments is documented as a Jira list for each deployment.

-#### Review and approval**.
+* Review and approval**.
 The QA department is responsible for review and approval of all verification tests.
 VP-level or CEO approval is required for deployment to production servers.

 ## Design Review

 ### Review

-#### User interface reviews:  User interface designs are reviewed via Google Drive.
+* User interface reviews:  User interface designs are reviewed via Google Drive.
 Comments on designs in Google Drive are maintained in perpetuity.

-#### Code reviews:  All substantial changes to software source code intended to be deployed to production must be reviewed by a MDN employee other than the author of the source code.
+* Code reviews:  All substantial changes to software source code intended to be deployed to production must be reviewed by a MDN employee other than the author of the source code.
 Review of design results.

-#### Review by individuals without direct responsibility:
+* Review by individuals without direct responsibility:

-##### UI Design Review.
+* UI Design Review.
 All UI designs are reviewed by someone other than the UI designer.

-##### Code Review.
+* Code Review.
 An MDNs employee or contractor is responsible for reviewing all substantial code changes that will result in customer-facing functionality.
 The employee who proposed the changes (via GitHub pull request) may not review the proposed changes.

 ## Documentation